Basic Sauces

 Sauté onions in olive oil until soft.

-Add ground beef and cook until no longer pink.
+Add ground beef (or beef and pork) and cook until no longer pink.

 2 garlic cloves, peeled